Growth hacking: History

 The second annual (2013) "Growth Hackers Conference" was held in San Francisco set up by Gagan Biyani.
 It featured growth hackers from LinkedIn, Twitter, and YouTube among others.

-In a 2024 interview on Glasp Talk, Ellis elaborated on the origins of the term “growth hacking.”
-He explained that his unconventional background, working in early-stage companies in Eastern Europe without formal marketing training, led him to rely heavily on data and experimentation rather than traditional marketing techniques.
-This practical, results-driven approach inspired the creation of the term "growth hacker" to describe professionals focused solely on scalable growth.

 Methods

-To combat this lack of money and experience, growth hackers approach marketing with a focus on innovation, scalability, and user connectivity.
+Growth hackers approach marketing with a focus on innovation, scalability, and user connectivity.
 Growth hacking does not, however, separate product design and product effectiveness from marketing.
 Growth hackers build the product's potential growth, including user acquisition, on-boarding, monetization, retention, and virality, into the product itself.
 Growth hacking is all about intention and efficiency.
 So there is always a chance you'll hit on something huge and have a viral campaign.
 Fast Company used Twitter's "Suggested Users List" as example: "This was Twitter's real secret: It built marketing into the product rather than building infrastructure to do a lot of marketing."
 However growth hacking isn't always free.
 TechCrunch shared several nearly free growth hacks explaining that growth hacking is effective marketing and not mythical marketing pixie dust.

 The heart of growth hacking is the relentless focus on growth as the only metric that truly matters.
 Mark Zuckerberg had this mindset while growing Facebook.
 While the exact methods vary from company to company and from one industry to the next, the common denominator is always growth.
 Companies that have successfully "growth hacked" usually have a viral loop naturally built into their onboarding process.
 New customers typically hear about the product or service through their network and by using the product or service, share it with their connections in turn.
 This loop of awareness, use, and sharing can result in exponential growth for the company.

 Twitter, Facebook, Dropbox, Pinterest, YouTube, Groupon, Udemy, Instagram and Google are all companies that used and still use growth hacking techniques to build brands and improve profits.